Asymmetric-InfoSec/Power-Response/README.md

 ### Run the Config Script

+If you downloaded the zip from GitHub, Unblock `Config-PR.ps1` by executing `Unblock-File .\Config-PR.ps1`

 Execute `Config-PR.ps1` located in the Power-Response root directory to satisfy all dependencies

 Big shout outs to Eric Zimmerman, Michael Cohen, and the Sysinternals crew for making amazing tools we can incorporate into our framework!